 Governance structures are experiencing increasing levels of stress inherent in a world that is evolving rapidly toward more complexity.
 They are compelled to adapt.
 In parallel, social media becomes a key new arena for influence.
 The trend is irreversible and governance structures will need to adapt too.
 Yet, online social platforms are ill-equipped to provide healthy debates and are needing to be redesigned with governance in mind.
-From there, we see two trends emerging.
-First, a centralized algorithmic governance with social media as an instrument of control.
-Second, an European declaration of intent which emphasises data ownership and sovereignty.
-In the wake of European ideals, we engage a discussion for distributed human governance that aligns with this intention.
+From there, we see two trends emerging for the future of governance.
+First, a centralized and algorithmic-assisted governance with social media as an instrument of control.
+Second, an European declaration of intent which emphasizes data ownership and sovereignty.
+In the wake of these ideals, we engage a discussion for distributed and agile human governance that aligns with this intention.
 However, this theoretical model is challenging to current governance structures.
-More than a technical implementation, it is also a political choice and a philosophical question.
-Whatever the outcome, it is our belief that the future of governance lies in a human-computer interaction.
+Whatever the outcome, it is our belief that the future of democratic governance lies in a human-centered computer interaction.

 1. Facing a new threshold of complexity